reiver/blockchain-reading-list/README.md

 The word _"blockchain"_ (or _"block chain"_) started off as a more or less narrowly defined technical term.

-It (_"blockchain"_) later became a buzzword that represented anything related to BitCoin, alt-coins (ex: LiteCoin, Ethereum, etc), cryptocurrencies, etc.
+It (_"blockchain"_) later became a buzzword that represented anything related to Bitcoin, alt-coins (ex: Litecoin, Ethereum, etc), cryptocurrencies, etc.

 And now that the word _"blockchain"_ is on the verge of becoming a _household name_, it seems like it is starting to include what some others are calling _"distributed computing"_.